 Breastmilk is recommended as the primary food for your baby’s first year.
+Many parents assume that when their baby starts eating food they get their nutrition mostly from that food.
+You might be surprised to know that at 6 months, the majority of your baby’s nutrition is still from the breastmilk or formula received.
 You can introduce solid foods starting at 6 months but it is a good idea to nurse your baby first and then offer solids until your baby is at least 9 months old.

 Introducing complementary foods.
 Baby meat (can thin with breastmilk or meat juice), fruits and vegetables are good first foods for breastfed infants.
 Introduce one new food at a time and watch for any allergic reactions such as rash, vomiting or diarrhea.
 Signs your baby is ready to try complementary foods include: ability to sit up; fading of tongue-thrusting reflex so baby does not automatically push solids out with his tongue; ability to pick up food and put in in his mouth; interest in what you are eating.

 Begin to introduce a cup.
 Practice makes perfect and drinking from a cup takes practice.
 Try breastmilk or water in a cup.
 Wait on diluted fruit juice until your baby is older.